attak/attak/README.md

 # Processors

-Processors are the basic unit of computation in ATTAK and can be thought of as analygous to a single serverless function.
-A processor has a main "handler function" that is called in response to events, and it can be used to process data, emit events, invoke other processors, call other handler functions directly, or otherwise run code on command.
+Processors are the basic unit of computation in ATTAK and represents configuration for a single process.
+A processor has a main "handler function" that is called in response to events, and it can be used to process data, emit events, invoke other processors, call other handler functions locally, or otherwise run code in response to events.

 ## Handler functions